 A Guide to Snowmobile Trails in Michigan

-The opportunities to experience a Pure Michigan Snow Day are endless, but with more than 200,000 registered snowmobiles in the state, according to the International Snowmobile Manufacturers Association, and some of the top ranked trails in the nation a day on the sled is a perfect way to explore the winter scenery.
+The opportunities to experience a Pure Michigan Snow Day are endless.
+With more than 200,000 registered snowmobiles in the state, according to the International Snowmobile Manufacturers Association, and some of the top ranked trails in the nation, a day on the sled is a perfect way to explore the winter scenery.

-With more than 6,500 groomed snowmobile trails that stretch from the Keweenaw Peninsula all the way down to Michigan’s southern border, there is ample opportunity for a snowmobile adventure.
-Along the way you can speed across frozen lakes (be sure to check conditions first), wind through deep forests and stop in snowmobile friendly communities for a hot meal and good company.
+With more than 6,500 miles of groomed snowmobile trails that stretch from the Keweenaw Peninsula all the way down to Michigan’s southern border, there is ample opportunity for a snowmobile adventure.
+Along the way, you can speed across frozen lakes (be sure to check conditions first), wind through deep forests, and stop in snowmobile-friendly communities for a hot meal and good company.
 To get you started with planning your snow day adventure, below are some of the best snowmobile destinations all across the state!

-A journey on snowmobile across Michigan’s Upper Peninsula should be on every snowmobile enthusiasts bucket list.
-There are more than 3,000 miles of groomed trails in the UP alone, many featuring epic views and ideal riding conditions.
+A journey on a snowmobile across Michigan’s Upper Peninsula should be on every snowmobile enthusiast's bucket list.
+There are more than 3,000 miles of groomed trails in the UP alone, with epic views and ideal riding conditions.
 Get a new perspective of destinations like Tahquamenon Falls State Park and Pictured Rocks National Lakeshore from the seat of your sled or make your way to Eben Ice Caves or Grand Island Ice Caves to explore this unique winter phenomenon.

-- Marquette is home to a vast trail system, containing 6 groomed trails, and some of the best Pure Michigan snowfall you will find!
-With lodging options in close proximity to the trails and a plethora of dining options for fuel, including Michigan Made, you will see why Marquette should be on every snowmobiler’s radar.
+Marquette is home to a vast trail system, containing six groomed trails and some of the best Pure Michigan snowfall you will find!
+With lodging options in close proximity to the trails and plenty of dining options for fuel, you will see why Marquette should be on every snowmobiler’s radar.

-- Fittingly named Paradise, the city is a snowmobiler’s paradise with hundreds of miles of groomed snowmobile trails.
-Make the most of your winter getaway with visits to Tahquamenon Falls State Park (only TEN miles away!) and Whitefish Point Lighthouse!
+Fittingly named Paradise, the city is a snowmobiler’s paradise with hundreds of miles of groomed snowmobile trails and recreational sports.
+Make the most of your winter getaway with visits to Tahquamenon Falls State Park (only 10 miles away!) and Whitefish Point Lighthouse!

-- The stunning Sault St. Marie is home to over 100 miles of snowmobile trails that connect riders to Newberry, Paradise, Strongs, Pickford, Cedarville AND St. Ignace for an unforgettable eastern Upper Peninsula adventure.
+The stunning Sault Ste.
+Marie is home to over 100 miles of snowmobile trails that connect riders to Newberry, Paradise, Strongs, Pickford, Cedarville, AND St. Ignace for an unforgettable eastern Upper Peninsula adventure.
 The city is also home to Michigan’s premier snowmobile race, International 500 at the 1-500 Snowmobile Race Track.

-- Gaylord Michigan is a winter sport paradise because of its location in Northern Lower Michigan’s Snowbelt.
+Snowmobiling in Gaylord Michigan is perfect because of its location in Northern Lower Michigan’s Snowbelt.
 The area averages over 180 inches of snowfall annually making for some of the best snowmobiling conditions you can find.
 In addition to fluffy lake-effect snowfall, you can choose from more than a dozen Gaylord-area lodging options to enjoy days on the trail.

 When it comes to good company, snowmobiling is a sport the whole family can enjoy.
 Or join one of the 110 snowmobiling clubs throughout the state and your family becomes a whole lot larger.
 With fun names like Twisting Trails Sno Braves out of Twin Lakes and the Cheboygan Trailblazers, these clubs provide a social atmosphere, coupled with safety in group rides.

-The International Snowmobiler Manufacturers Association recommends snowmobile beginners join a local club to learn safety precautions and sled advancements as well as enjoy the social aspects associated with club rides and functions.
+The International Snowmobiler Manufacturers Association recommends snowmobile beginners join a local club to learn safety precautions and sled advancements and enjoy the social aspects of club rides and functions.